moebiussurfing/ofxSurfingDebug/README.md

   - **macOS**. **High Sierra** / **Xcode9** & **Xcode10** / **OF ~0.11**

 ## More Customization
-You can use some method to change appearance and behaviour.
+You can use some method to change appearance and behavior.
 For example.

 ```.cpp